abhishekarya1/myblog/content/post/2018-07-27-github-on-your-resume.md

 2. Once you have a repository in your GitHub profile, you can experiment with it, **clone** it to your local machine, make changes to it and **commit** those changes, and then **push** the changes you made.
 Then create a **Pull Request** to the original author and request a **merge**.
 Like this, you can easily get started with using Git and GitHub

-3. All your repositories, contributions, and activities will be shown on the profile homepage.
-Example - [www.github.com/your_username_here].
+3. All your repositories, contributions, and activities will be shown on the profile homepage on [www.github.com/your_username].

 #### Resources for Learning Git -
 - Git Hello World - [GitHub Guides](https://guides.github.com/activities/hello-world/)